bookshelfdave/contact/README.md

 * link walking
 * user meta for store
 * general code cleanup
-* MR -> probably not going to address
+* MR -> probably not going to address, as whatever I come up with will probably kill your cluster.
 * Riak Search (Yokozuna integration)
 * Fix tab completion
     * pasting text into the shell erroneously kicks off tab completion